suji0131/Behavioral_Cloning/writeup.md

 ![Selected](https://github.com/suji0131/Behavioral_Cloning/blob/master/Images/center_2017_06_02_17_21_47_820.jpg)

+Throughout the data collection process I tried to move the car at a constant speed.
 Apart from data collection other techniques like changing the brightness, reversing the images etc. are done to make the model more robust.
 All in all, the final data set has roughly twenty seven thousand samples.
 Data distribution can be seen below:

 ![DataSummary](https://github.com/suji0131/Behavioral_Cloning/blob/master/Images/Data_Summary.png)